-Artificial Intelligence (AI) transforms cybersecurity by making threat detection and response faster and smarter.
+Artificial Intelligence (AI) transforms cybersecurity by making threat detection and response faster and smarter, particularly through AI in threat intelligence, which helps predict and prevent attacks before they occur.
 With machine learning, AI can quickly scan large amounts of data, find unusual patterns, and predict attacks in real-time.
 It also helps automate many tasks that usually need human attention, reducing errors and saving time.
-By learning from unknown data, AI can spot new threats like zero-day attacks.
-As cyber threats grow more complicated, AI will play a key role in building better and stronger digital security systems.
-In this blog, you will learn about cybersecurity and how it protects digital systems in detail.
+As cyber threats grow more complicated, Artificial Intelligence (AI) will play a key role in building better and stronger digital security systems.
+In this blog, how Artificial Intelligence is used in cybersecurity with examples in deatil.

 Table of Contents: